qaixerabbas/youtube-frame-capture/README.md

-# Automatic YouTube Data Collection
+# Automatic YouTube Visual Data Collection

 Make your life easy :)

-Build your own dataset for object recognition and object detection/segmentation
+## Build your own dataset for object recognition and object detection/segmentation

 You can use this python code to download the frames of youtube video without downloading video.